t-w/s7cli/README.txt

       - Export program symbols to a file

   listSources
-      - List of source code modules in specified program
+      - List of source code modules in a program

   listBlocks
       - List of blocks in specified program